Miista/ProtonProposals/Let/Let.md

 1. As a way of introducing values into a local context
 2. As a way of declaring an immutable reference to some value

+1\) is referred to as the _expanded_ `let` expression or `let-in` expression, and 2) is referred to as simply `let` expression or `let` declaration.

+For both the expanded `let` expression and the `let` declaration there is the possibility of allowing multiple declarations in the `let` block.
+I believe we should possibly start out with just allowing one declaration, as the later addition of multiple declarations is rather trivial.
+(On the paper and in the grammar, at least.)

 Proposal
 ========